Anderson Ranch artists responding to school shootings, the border wall, refugee crisis, racism in new work

 "It all began when I was watching CNN or Fox News or something — I think it was O'Reilly, good old Bill — where he was going off about the rapper Common getting invited to the White House," Kennedy recalled.
 "Commentators were like, 'How can the president invite this thug, this gangster rapper to the White House!'"

-In the Thuggernaut, Kennedy found a visual representation of the mythical black "thug" that the cable news crowd was projecting onto Common.
+In the Thuggernaut, Kennedy found a visual representation of the mythical black "thug" who the cable news crowd was projecting onto Common.

 "It was obvious they were creating this myth, this catch-all for black youth," Kennedy recalled.
 "So I was like, 'If they're going to make this myth, I need to make the 'Thuggernaut.'
 This is what you're talking about: this six-armed pacaderm-ic beast that roams the urban landscape dishing out genocide and self-defeating behavior."